motif-project/motif-node-docker/readme.md

 - **Docker**: Installed and configured.
 Please refer to [docker installation guide](https://docs.docker.com/engine/install/)
 - **Docker Compose**: Installed and configured.
 Please refer to [docker installation guide](https://docs.docker.com/engine/
 - **Bitcoin Node**:
   - Access to a full Bitcoin Node with transaction indexing enabled.
 This setup runs the Bitcoin Signet node in docker container.
 It also creates two wallets named `motifOnline` and `motifOnline`.
-The names of these wallets can be changed in the [btc_entrypoint.sh]() file.
+The names of these wallets can be changed in the [btc_entrypoint.sh](https://github.com/motif-project/motif-node-docker/blob/btc-docker/btc/btc_entrypoint.sh) file.

+  - You can also use your own Bitcoin node, just update the motif config file accordingly.

 - **Ethereum Holesky server**:
     - Access to ethereum Holesky server. you can either deploy your own node or use infura, alchemy or anyother such service.